Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Task 8: Discussion

 The two methods differ in when the data is sent over.
 In the first method, each timestamp is sent immediately from the Artemis to the computer as soon as it is generated.
 This is easy to implement and is useful for real time debugging.
 However, this method is slow because every sample must go through BLE communication.
-As a result, the sampling speed is limited by Bluetooth, not by how fast the Artemis can record data.
+As a result, the sampling speed is limited by Bluetooth.

 In the second method, the Artemis stores the data locally in arrays first and sends it later.
 This allows the Artemis to record data much faster.
 The recording speed is mainly limited by how fast millis() can be read, so it can reach much higher sampling rates.
 However, it is important to make sure the array size isn't filled and being overwritten.